cemkucukgenc/tum_autsys_project/README.md

  ```
 source /opt/ros/noetic/setup.bash
  ```
 should be sourced in each terminal.
-To make it more easy, it can be added to `.bashrc` file for automatic sourcing.
-Details can be found in `ROS Noetic` setup guide link.
-Sourcing `ROS Noetic` will be no longer mentioned in further steps.
+To make it more easy, it can be added to the `.bashrc` file for automatic sourcing.
+Details can be found in the `ROS Noetic` setup guide link.
+Sourcing `ROS Noetic` will no longer be mentioned in further steps.

 #### Bonus (Bypass this section and continue from "2.2.
-[Building project](#building_project)" if you have a successfull installation of `Ubuntu 20.04` with `ROS Noetic`)
+[Building project](#building_project)" if you have a successful installation of `Ubuntu 20.04` with `ROS Noetic`)

-If you have a different Linux or ROS distro, you can prefer to use a Docker container to run the simulation.
+If you have a different Linux or ROS distro, you may prefer to use a Docker container to run the simulation.
 To do that, an example Docker container implementation for a PC with `Intel i7-1165G7` CPU (no Discreet GPU) and `Ubuntu 22.04` will be explained.
 In any case, you should try to implement it according to your system with external sources.
-This method is not guarenteed to work perfectly in your system.
+This method is not guaranteed to work perfectly in your system.

 Install the Docker by following the link

 - https://docs.docker.com/desktop/install/ubuntu/

-Open a terminal (will be mentioned as T1) and create a directory preferably in `home` location as
+Open a terminal (will be mentioned as T1) and create a directory preferably in the `home` location as
 ```
 mkdir -p autsys_ws
 cd autsys_ws